 ¼ teaspoon cinnamon

 ¼ teaspoon fine sea salt

 ½ cup dried apricots, coursely chopped

 2 tablespoon pine nuts, toasted

 1 ¾ cups confectioners' sugar

-5 to 7 tbsp almond flavored liquor or 2 to 4 tsp almond extract
+5 to 7 tablespoon almond flavored liquor or 2 to 4 teaspoon almond extract

 1. Preheat oven to 350 degrees and toast pine nuts and almonds until golden (approximately 5 minutes)